THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 The good news was that I was one of the three girls who won a trip to Thailand organized by Tourism Authority of Thailand as part of the Great Girly Getaway promotion campaign.
-And, it was just a week away.
+And, evidently it was just a week away.

-However, I was going to join a group of total strangers, traveling solo for the first time in my life.
-As much as I love meeting people from different walks of life, I was skeptical going traveling on this occasion.
-This may turn out to be bitter and I was going to be bound to them for the duration of the travel.
+However, I was going to join a group of total strangers, travelling solo for the first time in my life.
+As much as I love meeting people from different walks of life, I was sceptical travelling on this occasion.
+This may turn out to be bitter and I was going to be bound for the duration of the travel.

-Great Girly Getaway
+Great Girly Getaway in Thailand

 At the airport, a girl came up to me and said, “Hi, I am Sahana.
 I’m a UX designer by profession and also a fashion blogger.”
 She was wearing the white Adidas shoes, which was a popular fad then.
 “Do you want a chocolate?”, she asked.
 It was salty, dark chocolate with a hint of caramel.
 We talked about our shared love for travel, adventures, our trips to Singapore — a place we both love, and we instantly hit it off.

 After what seemed like a lengthy journey, we were finally in Phuket.
 Me, for the second time in the year.
 But, this time on a mission to go off the beaten path in one of the most commercialized tourist locations in Thailand.
 Something told that it was going to be an epic adventure.

 “Hi, I am Hesha.
 I’m a social media consultant, and a fashion and lifestyle blogger on the side”, she said.
 She was chirpy, enthusiastic and was always smiling.
 She claimed that, like me, it was her second time in Thailand that year, albeit, the first time in Phuket.
 And also, she was planning to come again to Thailand in October.
 “You should make me the brand ambassador of Thailand”, she cheerfully said to Rashna — who handles trade relations and marketing for TAT Mumbai and was going to accompany us for the rest of the trip.

 Can you guess the first thing I did after reaching my hotel room?
 Let me give you a hint.
 They have a gorgeous infinity pool overlooking the ocean.
 That’s right.
 I went for a quick swim.
 I was exhausted from the long flight, but how could I resist?!

-Blue Elephant cooking school
+Blue Elephant cooking school, Phuket

 The four of us, Hesha, Sahana, Rashna and I, took off together to Blue Elephant cooking school that evening, where we prepared some mouthwatering Thai dishes under the guidance of a friendly cook, somehow managing to not devour on the dishes (even when we were famished) meant for dinner (but only munching).

 I was eagerly looking forward to kayak and snorkel the next day but owing to choppy waters, that was not going to happen.
 “Isn’t it supposed to be hot, bright and sunny by the beach?”, Sahana exclaimed.
 “It doesn’t seem to be our lucky day”, I replied.
 “I’m shivering”, Hesha added.
 We all unanimously agreed on that.
 We were stuck on Banana beach for the whole day trembling in our beach clothes due to gloomy weather.

 “Yes, I totally agree.
 It’s something entirely your own.
 Kind of like your baby”, Hesha complied.
 We ended up chatting about our lives back home, our jobs, relationships, adventures, and travel.
 We laughed about our expectations from that day and how bleak it ended up being.
 The day didn’t start on a good note, but it sure ended up on a merry tone.
 Maybe, it just deepened our connection as travel companions.